-How Daniel Kahneman’s Two Systems Changed My Thinking about Business.
+How Daniel Kahneman’s Two Systems Influence Your Decisions

 This is the first of two articles about the Two Systems.
 The next, on HOW to use the Two Systems in your business life, will follow.